 – Pronounced ankle or navicular bones

 – Hardware or tender spots from surgery

 – Cold feet or Raynaud’s syndrome

 – Foot is wider then the shell’s last or the forefoot of the boot

 – Instep pressure

 – Downsizing for the sake of performance.

-Advanced analysis technology to assess your foot type, ability and biomechanics (foot stance, foot type, leg alignment) allows us to choose the correct level of fit, comfort and performance for your ski boots.
+We offer advanced analysis technology to assess your foot type, ability and biomechanics (foot stance, foot type, leg alignment) that allows us to accurately choose the correct level of fit, comfort and performance for your ski boots.

-“Stance Analysis” is a broad term to describe the process of determining what modifications to equipment are needed to balance an athlete.
+“Stance Analysis” is a broad term to describe the process of determining what modifications to equipment are needed to balance a skier.
+The test:

 – Examines posture and alignment; balance and co-ordination and your ability to react and adjust to changes in movement and terrain.